opentelekomcloud/docs/SMN/SMN User Guide/Subscription Management.md

 - Email: SMN encloses an unsubscription link in an email notification message.
 The subscriber can cancel the subscription by clicking the link.
 After the subscriber canceled the subscription successfully, SMN re-sends a subscription confirmation email, which is valid within 48 hours, so that the subscriber can re-subscribe to the topic if they have clicked the unsubscription link by mistake.

 - HTTP/HTTPS: SMN provides an unsubscription link in the HTTP/HTTPS message body.
 The subscriber can cancel the subscription by clicking the link.
 If the subscriber cancels the subscription successfully, the system returns a **200** code over HTTP and re-sends the subscriber a subscription confirmation message, which is valid within 48 hours, in case that the subscriber has clicked the unsubscription link by mistake.
-For details about the HTTP/HTTPS message header and body, see section <a href="HTTPHTTPS Message.md">HTTP/HTTPS Message</a>.
+For details about the HTTP/HTTPS message header and body, see section <a href="HTTPHTTPS Message Format.md">HTTP/HTTPS Message Format</a>.